mbevand/silentarmy/README.md

 [Download precompiled binaries (v5-win64standalone-r1)](https://github.com/zawawawa/silentarmy/releases/download/v5-win64standalone-r1/silentarmy-v5-win64standalone-r1.zip)

 This is a standalone Windows x86_64 port of SILENTARMY v5, which does not require Python, based on [Genoil's Windows port](https://github.com/Genoil/silentarmy/tree/windows).
+The only prerequsite is [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+Please install it before running the miner if you don't have it already.

 All you have to do for mining is to run `list.bat` to get device ID's and edit and run `silentarmy.bat`.
 MAKE SURE TO SPECIFY CORRECT DEVICE IDS WITH THE `--use` OPTION!
 See the documentation of the original SILENTARMY below for details.